Lawfare Project

-The Lawfare Project is an American nonprofit organization that provides pro bono legal services to defend the civil and human rights of the Jewish people.

-Attorney Brooke Goldstein founded the Lawfare Project in 2010.
-The Lawfare Project describes itself as "...a global network of legal professionals who contribute our skills, time and expertise to defending the civil and human rights of the Jewish people, and fighting discrimination wherever we see it."
+The Lawfare Project is an American nonprofit organization founded by attorney Brooke Goldstein in 2010.
+The Lawfare Project describes itself as "a U.S.-based think tank and litigation fund that fights anti-Semitic and anti-Israeli discrimination around the world."

 Overview

-The Lawfare Project defines lawfare as the use of law as a weapon of war, or the wrongful manipulation of international and national law to pervert the original intent of the law.
 The Lawfare Project has said that the International Criminal Court has attacked Western democracies by making allegations of human rights abuses that undermine public confidence in government.

 According to law professor Orde Kittrie, the Lawfare Project has developed innovative legal arguments demonstrating the inconsistency of New York state laws with boycotts of Israel.